omnect/meta-omnect/README.md

 - 1: clone disk image from the disk the system is currently running to another disk of the system
 - 2: flash disk image from network to same disk the system is currently running

+Depending if the last bootloader on the device is uboot or grub the flash modes are triggered differently.
+The platform specific last bootloader and the block device paths are defined in [README.device.md](./README.device.md).

 #### Flash Mode 1
 For the flash mode 1, it is required to specify the destination disk, the current disk image will be cloned to.
 For this purpose, the block device path has to be used.

+The flash mode 1 behaves like a factory reset, related to the new boot device:
+- reset to default bootloader environment
+- enforce first boot condition
+- reset *etc* partition
+- reset *data* partition; optionally resize

-The following example shows how to trigger the flash mode 1 using the block device path, on the target system:
+The following example shows how to trigger the flash mode 1 using the block device path, on the target system:<br>
+(last bootloader is uboot)
 ```sh
 sudo -s
 fw_setenv flash-mode 1